 Download (PDF) your own copy.

-1 Financial Advisors are Investment Advisor Representatives of, and offer securities and investment advisory services through Voya Financial Advisors, Inc. (Member SIPC).
+1 Financial professionals who are financial advisors are Investment Advisor Representatives and Registered Representatives of, and offer securities and investment advisory services through Voya Financial Advisors, Inc. (Member SIPC).

 2 Payments from an SNT for the above items could reduce SSI payments